Noom Coach VS. Weight Watchers for Long Term Results

-Inside: You'll find out the differences between Noom Coach and Weight Watchers to see if this weight loss program is a good Weight Watchers Alternative.
+Inside: We will compare Noom vs. Weight Watchers to see if this new weight loss app is a solid alternative to weight watchers.

 Where I live the weather is just turning to that crisp fall feeling.
 As we plow, full steam ahead into the holiday season, I found myself faced once again with a classic internal dilemma.

 How- HOW- am I going to get through this endless season of candy, turkey, pies, candy canes and cheese plates without gaining weight!?

 In fact at this point I am past that.
 I need to find a way to somehow navigate the candy bowls and social functions of the season and actually LOSE weight this year.

-I have a few friends who have had amazing success with Weight Watchers and I know it can be a really helpful system.
+I have a few friends who have had amazing success with Weight Watchers and I know it has a long history of delivering results.

 I was on the fence myself and actually went as far as looking up the closest meeting.

 But I thought I'd take a look at the weight loss program playing field to see if there were any newcomers that I may have missed.

-I'd heard about plans that focus solely on certain foods, like Whole30 and Paleo Diet.
-I was curious about the 21 Day Fix because portion control would be helpful for me.
+There are so many plans that focus solely on certain foods, like Whole30 and Paleo Diet.
+The 21 Day Fix sounded interesting because portion control would be helpful for me.

 But there was something that all these other plans neglected to address that I really. really.
 REALLY need help with.

 I seriously shed tears of relief reading about this program.
 It is SO what I was looking for.
 I feel so grateful to have found it.

 Not only does it address the food and exercise aspect of being healthy but… they KNOW.
 They know allllll the things I'm going through.